holachek/6301-lab3/README.md

 # 6301-lab3
-Temperature sensor board with PTAT, dual-slope ADC, and Arduino.
+Temperature sensor carrier board with PTAT cell, dual-slope ADC, and Arduino Nano.

+The PTAT cell features breakaway design of the temperature sense area, for remote sensing.

 Circuit and layout drawn in Altium 17.0.